unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 ZWxsaW90OkVSMjgtMDY1Mgo=
 ```

 Nice!
-We got the password to.. um.. something.
+We got the password to... um… something.
 It seems that the password is base64 encoded.
-Let's go ahead and decode it in our terminal!
+We can actually decode it in our terminal!

 ```console
 root@kali:~# echo ZWxsaW90OkVSMjgtMDY1Mgo= | base64 --decode
 elliot:ER28-0652
 ```

 Ok, we got a username and a password.
-I wonder where we can use this?
-Hmm.. let's try and use this login at the WordPress Admin Login Page, located at __/wp-login/__.
+I wonder where we can use this.
+Hmm… let's try and use the admin login page __/wp-login/__ that was found by nikto.

 <a href="/images/mrrobot3.PNG"><img src="/images/mrrobot3.PNG"></a>

-So we are logged in as Elliot as the WordPress Site admin.
+Once we are logged in as Elliot, we also see that we are the WordPress Site admin.
 Let's scour around and see what we can find!

 From the looks of it, I see we have access to Updates and Plugins.
-Let's check the Plugins for versions.
+We can go ahead and check Plugin versions.

 Upon checking Plugins, we get the following: